osdevisnot/sorvor/README.md

 > extremely fast, zero config server for modern web applications.

+> Note: sørvør is under heavy development and might not be ready for production.
+> That said, I am actively working on project and expect it to be stable soon.

 ## :sparkles: Features

 - **Flexible EntryPoints** - use HTML, CSS or JS as entry point for your application.